Finding answers for genetic diseases

 Congestive heart failure (CHF) is a chronic, progressive condition where the heart cannot pump sufficient amounts of blood and oxygen to the body.
-Gene therapy to express a constitutively active form of protein I-1c might provide a new approach to treating heart failure.
+Gene therapy to express an active form of protein I-1c may provide a new approach to treating heart failure.

 Methylmalonic acidemia (MMA) is a rare disease in which the body cannot break down certain fats and proteins.
 This metabolic disorder, caused by genetic mutations, can lead to long-term complications including growth delay, intellectual disability, kidney disease and pancreatitis.